28th Group Army: Formation and lineage

 The 28th Group Army was formed in February 1949 out of the 10th Column of the East China Field Army and consisted of the 82nd, 83rd and 84th Divisions.

-The 28th Army traces its lineage to the Eighth Route Army’s guerilla units in the Bohai Military District of Shandong during the War of Resistance Against Japan.
+The 28th Army traces its lineage to the Eighth Route Army’s guerilla units in the Bohai Military District of Shandong during the Second Sino-Japanese War.
 After the end of World War II, most units of the Bohai Military Districts were relocated to Manchuria but the remaining units were reorganized into the 7th and 11th Divisions of the Shandong People’s Liberation Army in 1946.
 At the outset of the Chinese Civil War in February 1947, these two divisions became the 10th Column of the East China Field Army, with 116,000 troops, under the command of General Song Shilun.
 In 1947, the 10th Column defeated Li Xianzhou’s Nationalist forces in the Battle of Laiwu and then participated in the Battles of Taian and Menglianggu in April and May.
 The 10th Column then covered the advance of the Jin-Ji-Lu-Yu Field Army into the Dabie Mountains in June and spent the fall fighting along the Longhai Railway.

 In early 1948, the 10th Column fought in the border region of southern Henan, northern Anhui, and northern Jiangsu.
 In the summer and early fall, the 10th Column participated in the capture of Kaifeng and Jinan. and, in the winter of 1948, the Liaoshen Campaign.

 When the 10th Column became the 28th Army in February 1949, the unit had 34,000 troops.